-- Donations – Many people have been asking “How can I best support the Food Shelf?”
-We encourage people if they are able to give financially to do so.
+Donations – We encourage people if they are able to give financially to do so.
 You can either DONATE ONLINE or through the mail.
 For every $1 donated the Food Shelf is able to purchase $8 in healthy groceries for families struggling to make ends meet.
 During this time, financial donations are the best way to help our neighbors in need!
+In order to maintain social distancing for all, we asking that all food and garden donations be placed in the Donation Bin in our parking lot.
+Please bring these items Monday through Friday only.

 Who We Serve

-We provide food and support to neighbors who live within or attend the White Bear Area School District and self-identify a need for food.
-Our Bonus Saturday program is open to anyone in need of food regardless of geographic boundaries.
+We provide food and support to neighbors who self-identify a need for food.
+Our programs are open to anyone in need of food regardless of geographic boundaries.

 What We Do

 Neighbors meet initially with a community resource volunteer who conducts a brief assessment, provides referral connections to other community resources, and assists with additional support as needed.
 During a monthly shopping visit neighbors have access to their choice of milk, eggs, meat, pasta, rice, fresh and frozen produce and a variety of other dry goods.
-In addition to monthly shopping, neighbors may participate in Bonus Saturday, a weekly produce pick-up program.
 Other programs include weekend KID Packs, Mobile Markets, Free Farmer’s Markets (seasonal), School Food Pantries, Community Resource Program, and a Family Stability Emergency Fund.

-In recent years, the White Bear Area Emergency Food Shelf has expanded our services and strengthened our strategies to meet the changing needs of our community.
-We currently have a staff of 5.5 FTE and over 300 active volunteers.
+In recent years, the White Bear Area Food Shelf has expanded our services and strengthened our strategies to meet the changing needs of our community.

 How you can help